Skip to main content

 You can connect to Amazon Managed Streaming for Kafka (MSK) from Databricks using IAM-based authentication.
 For MSK configuration instructions, see Amazon MSK configuration.

-The following configurations are only required if you are using IAM to connect to MSK.
-You can also configure connections to MSK using options provided by the Apache Spark Kafka connector.
+If you use IAM to connect to MSK, you must use one of the connection methods below.
+Alternatively, you can configure connections to MSK using the options provided by the Apache Spark Kafka connector.

 Connect with Unity Catalog service credentials

-Since the release of Databricks Runtime 16.1, Databricks supports Unity Catalog service credentials for authenticating access to AWS Managed Streaming for Apache Kafka (MSK).
-Databricks recommends this approach, particularly when running Kafka streaming on shared clusters or serverless compute.
+In Databricks Runtime 16.1 and above, Databricks supports Unity Catalog service credentials for authenticating access to AWS Managed Streaming for Apache Kafka (MSK).
+Databricks recommends this authentication method if you use shared clusters or serverless compute.

-To use a Unity Catalog service credential for authentication, perform the following steps:
+To use a Unity Catalog service credential for authentication, do the following:

 • Create a new Unity Catalog service credential.
-If you are not familiar with this process, see Create service credentials for instructions.
+See Create service credentials.

-• Ensure that the IAM role attached to your service credential has the necessary permissions to connect to your MSK cluster.
+• Confirm that the IAM role attached to your service credential has the correct permissions to connect to your MSK cluster.

 Python